philsturgeon/phil.tech/src/content/tech-climate.md

 ### Unnecessary Continuous Integration

-Ever seen 15 minute end-to-end test suites with multiple docker containers involved running purely to make sure the build passes when all that changed that commit was some markdown files in the docs/ folder?
+Ever seen 15 minute end-to-end test suites with multiple docker containers involved running purely to make sure the build passes when all that changed that commit was some markdown files in the `docs/` folder?
 [Skip tests for documentation](https://reflectoring.io/skip-ci-build/), or anything else you don't need to be running.

+Another thing, do you need to run your open-source library's test suite on 6 different versions of a programming language, and again on 3 different operating systems?
+That leads to the test suite being run 18 times for _every commit_.
+Maybe you could pick the latest LTS, and the two most popular operating systems its used on, then just run the others on the `main` branch before a big release.
+Pinging the author of a PR to fix main if they make a mistake, or reverting it, is not too much trouble.

 ### Sustainable Infrastructure